au-ts/lionsos/examples/firewall/student_projects.md

 ### Improved TCP
-syn attack protection/syn cookies, connected\established rules, flow control
+syn attack protection/syn cookies connected\established rules
+monitoring network flow
+TCP module: When a TCP connection attempts a 3-way handshake with a closed port then a RST packet should be sent back as a response.
+See RFC793.

 #### TODO: